geotools/geotools/docs/developer/procedures/git.rst

 Porting changes across primary branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generally when working on a change or bug fix it must be committed to both the ``master`` branch and the current ``stable branch``.
+Generally when working on a change or bug fix it must be committed to both the ``main`` branch and the current ``stable branch``.
 This should **not** be done with a standard git merge.
 Instead making use of "cherry picking" is recommended.